 When they are this young I do not fertilize them at all.
 Make sure the soil is wet, but not too wet, you do not want the seedlings to drown.
 To water them, I suggest filling the tray with water so the soil can soak it up from the bottom.
 It does not disturb the tender seedlings and keeps the soil in place.

 I will fill my tray with water and allow it to soak for about 20 minutes then I carefully drain the rest of the remaining water out.
 All you do now is to check on them daily for moisture and let them grow.

 Your goal when growing indoors is to duplicate Mother Nature as best you can.
-So along with with lights and water you also need to think about wind.
+So along with lights and water you also need to think about wind.
 In nature wind makes plants stronger as does it indoors.
 You want to be sure your plants are strong and healthy so they can handle the transition when they are moved to the outdoors.

 As soon as my seedlings have their first set of leaves I turn a fan on for a minimum of 30 minutes a day.
 This assures they will have nice strong stems long before they ever feel real wind.
-I do spray all my seedling with water before I turn the fan on to be sure I do not dry them out.
+I spray all my seedlings with water before I turn the fan on to be sure I do not dry them out.